Skip to main content

 CIDR block size guidelines

 CIDR blocks for Nodes, Pods, Services, and Load Balancers have different subnet allocation limits.
-The following guidelines are based on the maximum number of resources that can be accommodated in each CIDR block:
+The following guidelines are based on the maximum number of resources each CIDR block can accommodate:

 KeyValueDescription

-hostPrefixes/18An /18 CIDR block accommodates clusters with up to 4,000 Nodes.
+hostPrefixes/18A /18 CIDR block supports up to 4,000 Nodes.
 Each Node requires 2 IP addresses.

-If you have a smaller environment, you may be able to use smaller CIDR ranges.
-For example, if the cluster is planned to have only 500 Nodes, a large CIDR block isn’t required - however, using smaller CIDR ranges may limit future expansion, as Service IPs must be contiguous.
+If you have a smaller environment, you can use smaller CIDR ranges.
+For example, if you plan only 500 Nodes for the cluster, a large CIDR block isn’t required.
+However, smaller CIDR ranges can limit future expansion, since Service IPs must be contiguous.

-When connecting two CoreWeave Virtual Private Clouds (VPCs) between CKS clusters, make sure to plan unique, non-overlapping address space across the clusters.
+If your architecture connects multiple VPCs, plan address space carefully to avoid routing conflicts.
+When you connect two CoreWeave VPCs between CKS clusters, you must plan unique, non-overlapping address space across the clusters.
 At a minimum, the two clusters must have non-overlapping internal Load Balancer CIDR blocks.
-To simplify routing between VPCs, the best practice is to ensure that all CIDR ranges used by each cluster, such as the Pod, Service, and Load Balancer CIDR, are non-overlapping.
+To simplify routing between VPCs, keep all CIDR ranges in each cluster non-overlapping, including the Pod, Service, and Load Balancer CIDRs.
 Set non-overlapping CIDR ranges when you create or edit each VPC in the Cloud Console.
-For the configuration flow, see Create and Manage VPCs.
-For automation, you can provision VPCs and their prefixes using the VPC API (for example, using the hostPrefixes and vpcPrefixes fields).
+For the configuration flow, see Create and manage VPCs.
+For automation, you can provision VPCs and their prefixes with the VPC API (for example, with the hostPrefixes and vpcPrefixes fields).
+Non-overlapping address space also benefits multi-cluster networking tools.
 If you use Liqo for multi-cluster networking, its network fabric prefers NAT-less communication when PodCIDRs are disjoint, and applies address translation only when overlaps exist.

 Additional resources